rollerworks/search/Resources/doc/introduction.rst

 The RecordFilterBundle is a `Symfony 2 <http://www.symfony.com>`_ Bundle for filter-based record searching.

-Filter-based in that is uses a filtering system to search, you search by defining conditions not terms.
+Filter-based in that is uses a filtering system to search: You search by defining conditions not terms.

-The system was designed to be used for any kind of storage (DB/ODM and even webservice's), input (FilterQuery, Json, XML, etc.) and locale (English, French, Arabian, etc.).
+The system was designed to be used for any kind of storage (DB/ODM and even webservices), input (FilterQuery, JSON, XML, etc.) and locale (English, French, Arabian, etc.).

 Organization of this Book
 -------------------------